Nepal: Foreign relations

 Nepal pursues a policy of "balanced relations" with the two giant immediate neighbours, India and China; the 1950 Treaty of Peace and Friendship with India provides for a much closer relationship.
 Nepal and India share an open border with free movement of people, religious, cultural and marital ties.
 India is Nepal's largest trading partner, which it depends upon for all of its oil and gas, and a number of essential goods.
 Nepalis can own property in India, while Indians are free to live and work in Nepal.
-Relations between India and Nepal, though very close, have faced difficulties stemming from territorial disputes, economics, and the problems inherent in big power-small power relations.
+Relations between India and Nepal, though very close, have faced difficulties stemming from territorial disputes.
 Nepal established diplomatic relations with the People's Republic of China on 1 August 1955, and signed the Treaty of Peace and Friendship in 1960; relations since have been based on the Five Principles of Peaceful Coexistence.
 Nepal maintains neutrality in conflicts between China and India.
 It remains firmly committed to the One China Policy and is known to curb anti-China activities from the Tibetan refugees in Nepal.
 Citizens of both countries can cross the border and travel as far as 30 km without a visa.
 China is viewed favourably in Nepal owing to the absence of any border disputes or serious interference in internal politics, coupled with its assistance in infrastructure development and aid during emergencies; favourability has increased since China helped Nepal during the 2015 economic blockade imposed by India.
 Subsequently, China granted Nepal access to its ports for third-country trade, and Nepal joined China's Belt and Road Initiative.